escapin/sElect/README.md

 * Bouncy Castle crypto Java library (please, put the appropriate jar file in the 'lib' folder).
 * Junit Java library (please, put the appropriate jar file in the 'lib' folder).
 * node.js and npm.
-* node-jasmine (a test suite; type "npm install node-jasmine -g" to install).
+* node-jasmine (only for unit testing; type "npm install node-jasmine -g" to install).

 ## Development Environment